• Home

 Monday Writing Motivation: Banish cliché, seek surprise

 I remember, many years ago, catching the eye of a pretty girl at a party we’d thrown at our student digs.
-I realised that her interest in me matched my […]
+I realised that her interest in me matched my interest in her.
+Glasses of wine in hand, [...]

 READ MORE